mkrupczak3/Golang-blog-post/README.md

 So why is it so popular, even though it's supposedly an [objectively "bad" language](https://web.archive.org/web/20190718142325/https://bluxte.net/musings/2018/04/10/go-good-bad-ugly/)?

 My uninformed guess is that it's garbage collected like Java (where you don't have to hand back resources to the machine, you just stop using them and it automatically comes around and "picks up the trash"), so it's open season for anyone who's used to working with higher level languages to get started working with.
-In addition, I would guess that anyone who's taken Computer Science classes (which are often taught in Java) could hop on over and start working with GO.
+In addition, I would guess that anyone who's taken intro Computer Science classes (which are often taught in Java) could hop on over and start working with GO.

 Also, it seems [Go seems to have some cool features](https://medium.com/@george3d6/the-success-of-go-heralds-that-of-rust-73cb2e4c0500) that make it really useful for networked and multithreaded code.